Skip to Main Content

 The Federal USF AHEC Program is part of the National AHEC Organization with programs in 46 states and Guam and over 220 Centers nationwide.
 It is also part of the statewide Florida AHEC Network with four federally funded AHEC programs and 10 regional Centers covering all 67 counties of the state.

 The USF AHEC Program inspires youth to choose a career in the health professions with our health career camps, mentoring programs, college preparatory courses and more.
 We focus on recruiting more minority and disadvantaged youth into health careers because research and experience indicate they will be more likely to care for the medically underserved.
-As our population becomes more diverse, it is important that our health care workforce reflects that diversity.
+As our population becomes more expansive, it is important that our health care workforce reflects that.